jj5/kickass-crypto/README.md

 When an instance of either KickassCryptoRoundTrip or KickassCryptoAtRest is created the configuration settings are validated.
-If the configuration settings are not valid the constructor throw an exception.
+If the configuration settings are not valid the constructor will throw an exception.
 If the constructor succeeds then encryption and decryption later on should also (usually) succeed.
 If there are any configuration problems that will mean encryption or decryption won't be able to succeed the constructor should throw.